1. People and culture

-The 10 Most Powerful Norse Gods and Goddesses
+The 10 most powerful Norse Gods and Goddesses

 Just like any other form of ancient civilization, the Vikings of Scandinavian countries had their own god-based belief system.
 These mighty Viking warriors followed figures that were even more powerful than they were.
 After all, they needed some way to explain the natural wonderment of the fjords in Norway, so they turned to a collection of gods and goddesses as the answer.